mathiaskrois/mathiaskrois.github.io/index.markdown

     <iframe src="images/drug_narcotic_heatmap_by_year.html" width="100%" height="600px"></iframe>
 </div>

 *Figure 2: A heatmap illustrating the geographical distribution of drug-related crimes across San Francisco per year.
-The heatmap provides a clear visualization of the areas most impacted by narcotic offenses, which are notably concentrated in certain neighborhoods like Downtown San Fransisco*
+The heatmap provides a clear visualization of the areas most impacted by narcotic offenses, which are notably concentrated in certain neighborhoods like Downtown San Francisco*

 The heatmap reveals a striking trend: drug-related crimes have become increasingly concentrated in downtown San Francisco over the years, especially the last 10 years.
 This phenomenon can be attributed to several factors: